Looking for the best screenplay competitions to enter that offer real value and opportunities?

 Feedback: Optional for an extra fee.

-If you are looking for a top-notch screenplay competition to enter, the PAGE International Screenwriting Awards may be right up your alley!
+If you are looking for a top-notch screenplay competition to enter, the PAGE International Screenwriting Awards is a great option, especially considering the feedback that they give you!

 Not only is the PAGE screenplay contest judged by Hollywood producers and others searching for new cinematic projects and prospective clients, but entries are divided into ten different genres – guaranteeing at least one relevant category for all aspiring screenwriters!